mdbdev/FirebaseUtils/README.md

 This is a simple Swift class that provides easy methods to query data from your Firebase Database.

-This library allows users to treat their default tree structure database in Firebase as a relational database (similar to the useage of Parse).
+This library allows users to treat their default tree structure database in Firebase as a relational database (similar to the usage of Parse).

 All that is needed is to create your FIRDatabaseReference then pass it into one of our functions to retrieve your desired data.